Postoperative Care: What to Expect after Hip and Knee Replacement Surgery

 Much of the content on my blog explores the signs and causes of hip and knee degeneration as well as how to decide if and what type of hip or knee replacement surgery is right for you.
 In this blog, I will discuss what to expect after surgery, from the recovery room to postoperative home care and rehabilitation.

 Both hip and knee replacement surgical techniques have greatly advanced, allowing surgeons to perform less-invasive and more precise procedures.
 These two factors alone facilitate a faster recovery process.
-Also, the sterile conditions under which I perform these surgeries, including laminar flow operating rooms and body exhaust suits worn by me and my team, the meticulous handling of tissues and a comprehensive regimen of antibiotics, all but eliminate the risk of postoperative infection.
+Also, the sterile conditions under which I perform these surgeries, including body exhaust suits worn by me and my team, meticulous handling of tissues, and a comprehensive regimen of antibiotics, have vastly diminished the risk of postoperative infection.

 In a previous blog, Managing Postoperative Pain, I outlined in detail the multimodal strategy I use to anticipate and manage my patients’ postoperative pain.
 Managing pain eases both the mental and physical effects of surgery and allows patients to get back on their feet more quickly.
-Our goal and strategy is to minimize and preempt pain by “staying ahead of the pain curve.”
-Although managing postoperative pain actually begins prior to surgery, medications also are administered in the operating and recovery rooms and continue postoperatively.
+Our goal and strategy are to minimize and preempt pain by “staying ahead of the pain curve.”
+Although managing postoperative pain actually begins prior to surgery, medications also are administered in the operating room and continue postoperatively.
+Partial or total knee replacement patients also get an adductor nerve block placed before their procedure starts and before nerves are stimulated.
+During surgery, a combination of three medicines from different drug classes is injected into the surgical area which further reduces early postoperative pain.